Planning for Vacations

 One thing is for sure - when an employee goes through the proper channels to request time off and doesn't hear back about whether that time has been approved or not - they're going to assume it's been approved.
 Count on it.
 They buy their airline tickets, they tell their family they're coming and they come unglued when you tell them they can't go because you didn't realize they requested the time off - it wasn't reflected in the timesheet system or the Project Management software.

 The common culprit?
 Separate systems for Human Resources, Project Management and Operations.
-If you're not running a consolidated Agency Management System like Advantage's AQUA that brings everything into one unified platform (Project Management, Media, Accounting, Operations), you're setting yourself up for really ugly conversations like these.
-Conversations that often lead to resignations.
+If you're not running a consolidated Agency Management System like Advantage Software that brings everything into one unified platform (Project Management, Media, Accounting, Operations), you're setting yourself up for really ugly conversations like these.
+Conversations that could lead to resignations.